-When you first arrive in the cockpit take the left seat if possible, this is generally where the Captain or Aircraft Commander sits and often has easier access to some of the instruments you’ll need to fly.
-However, the majority of dual seat aircraft can be flown from either side.
+When you first arrive in the cockpit take the left seat if possible; this is generally where the Captain or Aircraft Commander sits and often has easier access to some of the instruments you’ll need to fly.
+However, the majority of dual-seat aircraft can be flown from either side.

 As soon as you sit down take a deep breath and look outside to see if the aircraft is in a dive (you see more ground in the windscreen than sky), climb, turn, etc. If it appears to be straight and level then don’t touch the flight controls, the autopilot is most likely on and there’s no need to interfere.
-If, however, the airplane is racing towards the ground or in a steep turn, then you need to use the stick or yoke (pilot speak for steering wheel) to bring it back to wings level flight.
-Just like in the video games, you pull back on the yoke to make it climb, push forward to make it descend, and turn it right or left to turn.
+If, however, the airplane is racing towards the ground or in a steep turn, then you need to use the stick or yoke (pilot speak for steering wheel) to bring it back to wings-level flight.
+Just like in the video games, you pull back on the yoke to make the airplane climb, push forward to make it descend, and turn it right or left to turn.

 Make a Radio Call

 After you have the aircraft under control, the next step is to contact Air Traffic Control (ATC) over the radio to explain the situation and ask for help.
 The majority of aircrafts have a radio mic switch on the yoke on the back where your index finger would rest when you grasped it normally.
 The problem is that the autopilot disconnect switch is often placed on the yoke as well and without proper knowledge of the autopilot system, an inadvertent disconnect of the autopilot could result in a major disaster.
 A safer alternative is using the hand-held radio normally mounted to the left of the pilot’s seat just below the side window.
 Use it just like you would use a CB radio, push to talk and release to listen.